 - 3 cups yogurt

-- Open the IP and take out the beets.
+- When the timer beeps on the instant pot, wait for 5 minutes, then turn the vent to release steam.
+Open the cooker and take out the beets.
 Peel and cut into small pieces.

-- Take the yogurt in a bowl and mix all the ingredients.
+- Take the yogurt in a bowl and mix in the roasted and crushed cumin, salt and sugar.
 Beetroot raita is ready to be served.

-- As mentioned earlier, the cooked beets can be pureed for a smooth raita if that’s what you want.
-There is no difference in the taste.
+- The cooked beets can be pureed for a smooth raita if that’s what you prefer.

 - Calories: 145